JvThunder/In-Trap-Board-Game/README.md

 1. Placing a piece on an empty tile adjacent (the 8 neighbouring tiles) to the Spawner piece.
 This will reduce the mana by the cost of the piece.
 2. Move a piece on the board to an empty tile according to their moveset from the pieces.json file.
 The board wraps itself on both columns and rows.

 If the player jumps over an opponent's piece, the opponent's piece will be captured and removed from the board.
+For every piece captured, the player gets 1 mana.
 The opponent can respawn this piece with a some cost of mana described in pieces.json.
 However, if the player lands on a tile with an opponent's piece, the opponent's piece will NOT be captured and the move is invalid.
-After the turn ends, the player will get 1 mana replenished.
+After the turn ends, the player will get 1 additional mana replenished.

 ## Winning Condition
 A player instantly wins if they capture the opponent's spawner.